d4rkconsole/d4rk_ghost/README.md

 # d4rk_ghost

-__d4rk Ghost is all in one hacking framework For red team Pentesting.__
+__d4rk Ghost is all in one hacking framework For red team Pentesting__

----

 Quote - __"A Failure person is more intelligent than toppers or scholars"__